 If, for some odd reason, it is too dry (I blame aliens), add a tablespoon or two of milk and beat again.

-Make little one inchish balls of the cream cheese dough.
+Then you want to make little one-inch-ish balls of the cream cheese dough.

 Roll ’em in some more confectioner’s sugar and then place on waxed paper or parchment paper or aluminum foil – whichever you grab first or whatever falls out of the pantry.